basandere/work-sheffield-lca-calendary/README.md

 2. Describe what type os Scientist you are.
 3. What are the three main activities you´ve been doing at work in the past month?
 4. What are the three most important tools or strategies for organising work?
-1. Laura
+1. Laura Carrilerro
 2. Microbiologist, focus on antibiotic resistance and experimental evolution
-3. try to clone, try to conjugate, background in general skills
+3. try to clone, try to conjugate, try to transform, background in general skills, learn r, statitc course, teach Yoga
-4. Writting down everyday task in an agenda, Identify my big rocks
+4. Writting down everyday task in an agenda, Identify my big rocks, printi calendar and mark the important events, use post-its.